 Delphi's six pension plans cover 70,000 workers and retirees.
 PBGC is paying, or will pay, pension benefits to those individuals up to limits set by federal law.
 In the near future, we will contact each person in the plans to let them know about the next steps.

-For more general information about PBGC, please see the frequently asked questions about PBGC and the limits on its guarantees, and our introductory video.
+For more general information about PBGC, please see the frequently asked questions about PBGC and the limits on its guarantees.
 In addition, we will continue to update the following answers to frequently asked questions from Delphi workers and retirees.

 A: Since Delphi enteredbankruptcy protection in 2005, the PBGC has worked with Delphi, GM and other stakeholders to keep all the pension plans ongoing or to have them assumed by GM.
 In 2008, GM did assume responsibility for a portion of the Delphi hourly pension plan, and was expected to take back the entire hourly plan.
 However, GM itself reorganized in bankruptcy earlier this year and now states it is unable to afford the additional financial burden of the Delphi pensions.

 A: The process of transferring pension plans and their assets to PBGC trusteeship is administratively easier when done as of the end of the month.
 After review of the facts and circumstances in the Delphi case, we have determined that setting a termination date of July 31 for the Delphi plans will reduce administrative costs and ensure a smooth transition to PBGC trusteeship.
 The new date will not have a negative impact on any Delphi participants.

 A: The PBGC can pay benefits only up to the legal limits.

 In its news release of July 21, 2009, General Motors made the following statement about the hourly plan guarantee: